 - We can’t know everything that God has in mind

-But answers like that are for the one that already has a faith in God that can be satisfied with the unknown.
+But answers like that are for the one who already has faith in God and can be satisfied by the unknown.

-Scripture has better answers for this kind of question, and one practiced in critical thinking can discover them in real time.
+Scripture offers better answers to this kind of question, and one who practices critical thinking can discover them in real time.

 Not that this is the best or only response, but I knew this gentleman was not looking for Biblical truth – he was looking to challenge Biblical truth.
 “Hide” was the key word in the question.
 By the use of that word, he revealed his position on the importance of man, either by man’s own doing, or the mistaken position that God should have done all He did for us, rather than for Himself.